PieterYuri/PieterYuri/README.md

-- 👋 Hi, I’m @PieterYuri
+- Hi, I’m @PieterYuri
-- 👀 I’m interested in  HTML javascript and  css
+- I’m interested in  HTML, Javascript and  CSS
-- 🌱 I’m currently learning Javascript
+- I’m currently learning HTML,CSS and Javascript
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- instagram: binbingo_py

 <!---
 PieterYuri/PieterYuri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.